Cameras in the Sky

 Cameras in the Sky is an album by American singer and songwriter Sam Phillips.
 It is the sixth release from her digital subscription program The Long Play.

+Reception

+In her review of "When I'm a Camera" for The Globe and Mail, Robert Everett-Green characterized it as a pop and cabaret track, which incorporates "Christopher Isherwood's self-as-camera conceit in this haunting, haunted tune about seeing things you might want to keep well away from your heart".

 Track listing

 All songs written by Sam Phillips.